wdwgonzales/CoSEM/README.md

 <br />

 #### Corpus Version
-The current version stands at 6.9 million words (as of November 2, 2022); however, the version released to the public - anonymized using the [`scrubadub`](https://scrubadub.readthedocs.io/en/stable/ "scrubadub") package as well as customized `RegEx` scripts - is roughly 2 million words.
-We hope to release the scrubbed corpus incrementally over the next few years.
+The current public version stands at 10.9 million tokens (as of September 17, 2023).
+It is anonymized using the [`scrubadub`](https://scrubadub.readthedocs.io/en/stable/ "scrubadub") package as well as customized `RegEx` scripts.
+As with any type of automated scrubbing, there is a chance that some utterances are not properly scrubbed, in which case, we ask the corpus users to exercise tact in using the data, anonymizing unscrubbed private information if they intend to present examples that contain them.

 <br />